Raconteur37/Raconteur37/README.md

 ### Hello!
-I'm Cameron, my passion is programming for games!
+I'm Emrie, my passion is programming for games and designing Algorithms!
 I have taken 3 AP classes in computer science as well as being self taught in OOP and Database Management, as well as how to create in depth algorithms.
-I currently work full time on a Minecraft server known as Renatus Network.
+I currently am the owner of a Minecraft server known as Renatus Network.
-I love creating bots to automate things in my life, and I have a passion for coding!
+I love creating bots to automate things in my life.
-- 🔥 The biggest project I'm working on is re-designing the KitPvp gamemode for Renatus!
+- 🔥 The biggest project I'm working on is creating an integral calculator in python!
-- 🔤 I have started focusing more on C++ as well as C#.
+- 🔤 I am currently working on data strucutres for c++.
-- 🎮 My favorite video games are Overwatch, The Walking Dead by Telltale games, and Destiny 2.
+- 🎮 My favorite video games are Overwatch, The Walking Dead by Telltale Games, and Destiny 2.
 - 👨‍🏫 I also tutor kids in Python and keep all of my lessons as well as their projects here!
-- ✔️ Lastly, I am well established in SQL for database managment as well as Python and Java.
+- ✔️ Lastly, I am well established in SQL for database managment as well as Python, Java, and C++.
 Thanks for checking me out!